groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/Index.rst

    The Languages module, with an active search and showing status of languages

-Using the "Download all" icon in the docheader, you can trigger an update of translations for all extensions in all selected languages.
+By using the "Download all" icon in the docheader the update of translations for all extensions in all selected languages is triggered.
 The downloaded language packs are stored in :file:`typo3conf/l10n/[language code]`.

 The "Translation Overview" view of the *Languages* module offers a